metalsoft-io/terraform-provider-metalcloud/website/docs/r/shared_drive.html.md

 ## Expanding the shared drive

 It is possible to expand the block device (increase the LUN size) of a SharedDrive by changing the `shared_drive_size_mbytes` property.
+The filesystem will also need to be expanded from within the operating system on which this drive is mounted.